 Module code: GL4100

 Geology is a dynamic discipline, with a constant stream of fresh ideas, pivotal new data, and controversial interpretations.
-In this module, we'll explore various 'hot topics' from across the breadth of the subject, ranging from largely academic disputes with wide-reaching implications to pressing questions of public policy on geological hazards and resources.
+In this module, you'll explore various 'hot topics' from across the breadth of the subject, ranging from academic disputes with wide-reaching implications to pressing questions of public policy on geological hazards and resources.

 This module provides an opportunity for you to develop your critical thinking, presentation, and debating skills – all of which will be valued highly by future employers.
 Throughout, the emphasis is on communicating detailed scientific knowledge in its broader context to a wide audience.